 As defined by the CDC, “Health equity is attainment of the highest level of health for all people.
 Achieving health equity requires valuing everyone equally with focused and ongoing societal efforts to address avoidable inequalities, historical and contemporary injustices, and the elimination of health and health care disparities.”
 While innovation is at the heart of medical advancement, large gaps in health outcomes continue to be prevalent across a variety of communities and populations.
 These may manifest in disparities in a variety of ways, 1) outcomes in chronic diseases such as hypertension, diabetes, chronic kidney disease, cardiovascular disease, and obesity, 2) a result of specific health care policies, 3) in settings of human rights abuses such as torture, war trauma, forced migration, trafficking, and abuses in correctional or detention settings, and further exacerbated by 4) ineffective patient or population education, engagement and activation, and ineffective utilization of newer communications/multimedia/web-based technologies.

-Goals and Learning Objectives (skills, knowledge and attitudes):
+Goals & Learning Objectives